 “There is no traction at [the] federal level around workplace savings programs, so a lot of states have their own plans,” Trabold said.

-So far, nine states have passed some kind of retirement savings legislation.
+So far, 14 states and two cities have passed some kind of retirement savings legislation.
 Oregon, Illinois and California have passed Roth IRA programs.
-Vermont adopted a multiple employer plan called the Green Mountain Secure Retirement Plan, and Philadelphia and New York City are amid proposals for savings programs as well.
+Vermont adopted a multiple-employer plan called the Green Mountain Secure Retirement Plan, and Seattle and New York City have enacted savings programs as well.